DeanoPHP/msp-2/README.md

 ## Implementation of User Stories
 <!-- @todo Look at msp1 -->

+## Features
+- Responsive Navbar: A simple grey Bootstrap navbar featuring a red brand text with a Font Awesome search icon.
+- Carousel: Below the navbar, a carousel displays three random movies from the TMDB API.
+- Main Content Area: Displays movie posters fetched from the TMDB API, set against a white background.
+- Footer: A black footer containing copyright information and attribution to TMDB.
+- Search Functionality: A search icon that, when clicked, reveals a search form with options to search by movie, TV show, or actor/actress, while blurring the background for focused interaction.

 ## Future features
 - Login in and Register functionality.
 - Let a logged in user leave a review.